Enedina A Robles, LCSW 25993

 A certification in Perinatal Mental Health means that I have passed all of the requirements of Postpartum Support International (the governing international agency on postpartum education for providers, patient resource, and network).
 I have completed multiple trainings focused exclusively on perinatal mental health, including advanced trainings in trauma in the perinatal period, as well as trainings in perinatal development and treatment.
 In addition, I passed a certification exam focused on perinatal mental health.

-I am currently pending approval to be added to several insurance panels.
-The entire process of credentialing and paneling with an insurance company can usually can take a minimum of four months.
+The entire process of credentialing and paneling with an insurance company can usually can take a minimum of four months, and some can take as much as 15 months to complete.
 If your insurance company is not listed on the Insurance 101 page, I am not applying or considering that insurance company at this time.
-Further, I have found that the extensive hours of weekly follow up with insurance companies remove me away from doing what I love best...working with individuals such as yourself or loved ones who need my attention.
+Further, I have found that the extensive hours of weekly follow up with insurance companies remove me away from doing what I love best...working with individuals such as yourself who need my attention.

 7. What do I do if I am ready to book an initial appointment with you?